Sharp multiple testing boundary for sparse sequences: Funding

 \section{Funding}

-This work has been supported by ANR-16-CE40-0019 (SansSouci), ANR-17-CE40-0001 (BASICS), by the GDR ISIS through the "projets exploratoires" program (project TASTY), and by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.
+ER has been supported by ANR-16-CE40-0019 (SansSouci), ANR-21-CE23-0035 (ASCAI) and the GDR ISIS through the "projets exploratoires" program (project TASTY).
+ER and IC have been supported by ANR-17-CE40-0001 (BASICS).
+KA is supported by the EPSRC Programme Grant on the Mathematics of Deep Learning under the project EP/V026259/1.
+Initial work on this project was completed while he was at Universit{\'e} Paris-Saclay, supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.